rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 an image.
 The first argument to the command is the server name or ID and the second argument is the name or ID of the image to be used.

-You can optionally include the "&ndash;rebuild\_password" option to set a root password for the rebuilt server (instead of having one randomly generated).
+You can optionally include the "-rebuild_password" option to set a root password for the rebuilt server (instead of having one randomly generated).